Oxenholme: Transport

+Train

 Oxenholme Lake District station, located in the village, is a junction between the West Coast Main Line and the Windermere Branch Line.

+Road

 The A65 runs through the village and is close to the M6 motorway.

-The village has nine bus stops and is served by routes 41, 41A and 561.
+Bus

+The village has 3 bus routes.
+The Kendal town circular's 41/41A and the 567 to Kendal or to Kirkby Lonsdale then Ingleton.

+Air

 The nearest airports are Leeds Bradford (62 miles) and Teesside International (70 miles) and Manchester (78 miles).

 Media

 The local newspaper covering the area is The Westmorland Gazette.

 Local radio includes BBC Radio Cumbria, Heart North West and Smooth North West.

 The village is covered by both the ITV Border and BBC North West TV regions.

 Oxenholme in the news

 Oxenholme appears in the news more often than a typical settlement of its size.
 Most of the news is to do with the railway.